 2. X rays are very easily absorbed by matter.
 That means refractive lenses would have to be extremely thin in order to avoid excessive loss of x-ray light.

 Reflective optical designs using mirrors also do not work, except for designs that only use mirror reflections at small angles of grazing incidence, less than the critical angle for total external reflection.
 The most popular design for x-ray telescopes so far has been the Wolter-I optic, where nested shells of parabolic grazing incidence mirrors are followed by nested shells of hyperbolic grazing incidence mirrors.

 Due to the small graze angles x-ray mirrors have to be very long along the optical axis, and their effective collecting area is only a few percent or even permil of their reflecting area.
 To catch as many x rays as possible with a given telescope diameter it is necessary to nest and align many shells around a common optical axis, and to make the shells as thin as possible.
 Thin shells are also preferred for launch into space due to their lower mass.
-These requirements of course conflict with the desire for the best possible telescope angular resolution, because thin shells are less stiff and difficult to shape into the correct figure, to polish, and to coat (for better reflectivity) and align without distortions.
+These requirements of course conflict with the desire for the best possible telescope angular resolution, because thin shells are less stiff and difficult to shape into the correct figure, to polish, to coat (for better reflectivity), to mount and to align without distortions.

 Wolter-I telescope mirrors deployed in space have been manufactured following three main approaches:

 1. Make a single parabola-hyperbola (PH) shell from a massive cylinder by drilling out a hole from the middle and then figuring and polishing the inside walls.
 Advantages: Excellent angular resolution.
 Disadvantages: Cost, mass.
 Example: Chandra mirrors.